BenjaminHae/MPMChromeExtension/README.md

 ## Installation

 Currently this extension is not available in the chrome store.
 You need to manually add the extension.
-Download the corresponding zip file from the releases of this repository.
+Download the corresponding crx file from the releases of this repository.